geina-s/Big-Ideas-Project/README.md

 Canvas group number : 17

 Datasets:
-Geina Shaker - City of Pittsburgh Parks - https://data.wprdc.org/dataset/parks
+Geina Shaker - Geina's-Notebook.ipynb - City of Pittsburgh Parks - https://data.wprdc.org/dataset/parks
-Jade Shaibani - Smart Trash Containers - https://data.wprdc.org/dataset/smart-trash-containers
+Jade Shaibani - Jade'sBigIdeaNotebook.ipynb - Smart Trash Containers - https://data.wprdc.org/dataset/smart-trash-containers
-Sarah Menendez - Allegheny County Illegal Dump Sites - https://data.wprdc.org/dataset/allegheny-county-illegal-dump-sites
+Sarah Menendez - Sarah'sFinalNotebook.ipynb - Allegheny County Illegal Dump Sites - https://data.wprdc.org/dataset/allegheny-county-illegal-dump-sites

+Overview of Repository: This repository contains three individual notebooks that each analyze a submetric of pittsburgh neighborhood data.
+It also contains one group notebook where all the submetrics are combined and analyzed to determine the best neighborhood in Pittsburgh.